 Welcome to the Local Offer for Care Leavers.
-You will find information about the support that is available to young people who have been in the care of the Royal Borough of Kingston upon Thames and the London Borough of Richmond upon Thames and are now aged 16 to 25 years.
+You will find information about the support that is available to young people who have been in the care of the Windsor and Maidenhead borough and are now aged 16 to 25.
 In April 2017, the Children and Social Work Act became law and the provision for care leavers has been extended to include young people aged 22 to 25 who are not in education.